Computes monostatic backscatter from a single axisymmetric target using a

 $$ \mathbf{f} = \mathbf{T}\mathbf{a}. $$

-For the axisymmetric single-target case used here, the azimuthal orders decouple and each block is recovered by enforcing the boundary conditions on the target surface for the retained modal basis functions.
-The backscatter amplitude is then obtained by evaluating the outgoing expansion in the monostatic receive direction opposite to the incident plane wave.
+For the axisymmetric single-target case used here, the azimuthal orders decouple.
+Each retained block is recovered in the basis used by the active geometry branch: spherical for spheres and oblates, spheroidal for prolates, and exact spherical modal coefficients for supported shell spheres.
+The backscatter amplitude is obtained by evaluating the outgoing expansion in the monostatic receive direction opposite to the incident plane wave.
+When the retained state is stored, the same coefficient map can be reused for supported angular, bistatic, diagnostic, and orientation-averaged products.

 References